Gentry woman sentenced for drug trafficking, money laundering

-FAYETTEVILLE – A Gentry woman was sentenced Monday to more than 23 years in federal prison for drug trafficking and money laundering, according to a press release from the U.S. Attorney's Office.
+FAYETTEVILLE -- A Gentry woman was sentenced Monday to more than 23 years in federal prison for drug trafficking and money laundering, according to a news release from the U.S. Attorney's Office.

 Jessica Marie Harcrow, 40, was sentenced to 280 months in prison followed by three years of supervised release on one count of conspiracy to distribute methamphetamine and one count of money laundering.

-In August and September 2019, agents conducted multiple controlled buys of methamphetamine from Harcrow in Decatur.
-On July 14, 2020, Harcrow used proceeds from drug trafficking to get a cashier's check for $26,000, then used the check to purchase land.
+In August and September 2019, agents bought methamphetamine from Harcrow multiple times in Decatur.
+On July 14, 2020, Harcrow used money from drug trafficking to get a cashier's check for $26,000, then used the check to purchase land, according to court documents.

-On May 14, 2021, agents executed a search warrant on a residence owned by Harcrow in Delaware County, Oklahoma.
-During the search, law enforcement located and seized about 5 pounds of methamphetamine, a firearm, multiple plastic baggies and a digital scale.
+On May 14, agents searched a home owned by Harcrow in Delaware County, Okla.
+During the search, law enforcement found about 5 pounds of methamphetamine, a firearm, multiple plastic baggies and a digital scale, according to court documents.

-Harcrow gave a voluntary interview in August and admitted to distributing methamphetamine to three other members of her drug trafficking organization.
-She further admitted that drug trafficking was her primary source of income.
+Harcrow gave a voluntary interview in August and admitted to distributing methamphetamine to three other members of her drug trafficking organization, according to court documents.
+She further admitted drug trafficking was her primary source of income.
 At sentencing, Harcrow was determined to be the leader of her drug trafficking organization and held responsible for seizures of more than 5 kilograms of methamphetamine.

 Homeland Security Investigations Fayetteville, the Benton County Drug Unit and the Oklahoma Bureau of Narcotics investigated the case.